 NowSZ: Oh, cool!
 Do you have musical performances too?

 Steven: Yup!
-Zip and Domesticated Humans have been really fortunate to have some of Shenzhen’s super-talented songwriters perform at our shows.
+Domesticated Humans has been really fortunate to have some of Shenzhen’s super-talented songwriters perform at our shows.
 We listen to their amazing original songs, interview the musician, and then improvise a scene based on whatever interesting ideas come up in the song or interview.
-Most recently, we featured an amazing singer named Addie.
-She’s got an awesome band called SAYES which performs at Brew.
-Chris is also a really talented musician.
-He plays piano, violin and a variety of other instruments when he performs with Couch Potatoes and Blender.

 NowSZ: Wow!
 So much talent!